What's Inside

 Again, this can be particularly useful if you’re a new organization or don’t have much experience with risk assessments.
 Getting input from others can help create a more complete risk profile.

+Every company is different, and that means the necessary controls may be unique to your organization or industry.
 If you run a large manufacturing business with multiple warehouses where inventory is always being shipped out or returned to storage, then physical access control could be part of your ISO 27001 certification process.

 However, other companies may find that they don’t face many physical security risks and that another set of controls are at the top of their priority list.